nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 01 - Getting Started.markdown

 ##

-02. A program generally can't read a file by itself.
+02. A program can't read a file by itself.
 Instead, it places a request to access the file to the operating system.
-The operating system, in turn, performs the job and makes the file data available to the program.
+The operating system in turn reads the file and makes the file data available to the program.

 ##

-03. The program called user's login shell starts executing at the terminal as soon as she logs in.
+03. The program is called users login shell.
 Some of the popular shell programs available on a UNIX system are:

-	-	**sh**: Bourne shell.
+	-	**sh**: Bourne shell

-	-	**csh**: C shell.
+	-	**csh**: C shell

-	-	**ksh**: KornShell.
+	-	**ksh**: KornShell

-	-	**bash**: Bourne Again SHell.
+	-	**bash**: Bourne Again Shell

 ##

 04. The output produced by executing `ls` command is saved in a file named _list_ in the current directory.

-	The user's shell sees the redirection operator (`>`) when interpreting the command-line.
-It opens the named file following the redirection operator (here, _list_).
+	The shell sees the redirection operator (`>`) when interpreting the command-line.
+It opens a named file following the redirection operator (here, _list_).
 Next, the command `ls` is run, which reads the directory contents.
-The shell has manipulated things such that the output of the `ls` command doesn't go to the terminal, but is written to the file opened by the shell on its behalf.
+The shell has manipulated things such that the output of the `ls` command doesn't go to the terminal, but is written to the file opened by the shell.

 ##

-05. The shell programming syntax requires that there should be no spaces on either side of the `=` operator.
+05. The shell programming syntax requires that there be no spaces on either side of the `=` operator.

 	When entering `x =10`, `x` is treated as a command by the shell.
 As (in the default installation) there's no command named `x`, the shell shows an error message stating that the command couldn't be found.